bmrb-io/BMRB-API/README.md

 * `Author Provided` - If an author provided a "related entry" during deposition it will appear here.

-The `comment` field will usually be `null`, but if not, it will contain any recorded notes on how the specific PDB ID is related to the queried BMRB ID.
+The `comment` field will only be present if it has a non-null value.
+It will contain any recorded notes on how the specific PDB ID is related to the queried BMRB ID if present.

 Example: [PDB IDs associated with BMRB ID 15000](http://webapi.bmrb.wisc.edu/v2/search/get_bmrb_ids_from_pdb_id/15000)